firmoholanda/apple.com-clone/readme.md

 this project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/ 'The Global School for Remote Software Developers!').

-this project consists of building a webpage using images as a background and adding gradients to elements.
+it consist on building a webpage using images as a background and adding gradients to elements.
 The goal is to make a clone of old an old version of the Apple website webpage.

 ## 🔗 link to assignment